Zeeshanunique/agentworkflow/README.md

 - Node.js (v18 or later)
 - npm or yarn
-- Neo4j Database (a free Aura instance works great)
+- PostgreSQL Database (local or cloud instance)
 - LangSmith account (for observability)
 - OpenAI API key (for LLM capabilities)